Charles R. McCormick Lumber Company

+Charles R. McCormick Lumber Company was an American lumber company founded in 1908 by Charles R. McCormick in San Francisco, California.
+The company maintained lumber operations for a time in Oregon, California, and in Washington State, where it also owned a logging railroad.
+A related concern, the McCormick Steamship Company owned or operated a large number of ocean-going steamships.

+Lumber operations in Oregon

-Charles R. McCormick Lumber Company was founded in 1908 by Charles R. McCormick in San Francisco, California.
-McCormick purchased a mill site in St. Helens, and formed the Helens Mill Company.
-To feed the mill McCormick's St. Helens Timber Company also purchased 4,000 acres of timber.
-In 1912 McCormick formed the St. Helens Lumber Company as parent company over Helens Mill Company and the St. Helens Timber Company.
-In 1912 McCormick expanded the company with a second sawmill, a creosoting plant and shipyard, the St. Helens shipyard.
-McCormick also expanded into San Diego, California with a railroad ties factory, to supply Santa Fe Railway and the mines of Utah, Arizona, New Mexico, and northern Mexico.
-At the San Diego site, he built a dock to unload his timbers.
-With the Great Depression slow down, McCormick closed dock at San Diego in April 1931.
+McCormick purchased a mill site in St. Helens, Oregon and formed the Helens Mill Company.
+To feed the mill, McCormick's St. Helens Timber Company also purchased 4,000 acres of timber.
+In 1912, McCormick formed the St. Helens Lumber Company as the parent company over Helens Mill Company and the St. Helens Timber Company.
+In 1912, McCormick expanded the company with a second sawmill, a creosoting plant and shipyard, the St. Helens shipyard.

+McCormick also expanded into San Diego, California, with a railroad tie factory, to supply Santa Fe Railway and the mines of Utah, Arizona, New Mexico, and northern Mexico.
+He built a dock at the San Diego site to unload his timbers.
+With the Great Depression slowdown, McCormick closed the dock at San Diego in April 1931.